Graham-Nelson73/Rubber-Side-Down/README.md

 # Rubber-Side-Down
 A motorcycle safety app for iOS that uses CoreMotion to detect when the user's bike has been tipped over.
 Sends an SMS to a list of contacts with the rider's description and location.
+Users must use a strong phone mount to attach the device securely to the motorcycle.
+RAM&trade; and QuadLock&trade; mounts recommended.

 ## Usage
 Pressing "Calibrate" sets a base position for the device and allows lean tracking of the device and ergo the motorcyle it is secured to.
 When a target lean angle is achieved (determined by the class of motorcycle selected in the settings menu) a countdown timer will begin.